TeamGTTN/wobblecatz-public/PRIVACY.md

 **SUMMARY OF KEY POINTS**

-**What personal information do we process?** When you visit, use, or navigate our Services, we may process personal information depending on how you interact with "Wallai" and the Services, the choices you make, and the products and features you use.
+**What personal information do we process?** When you visit, use, or navigate our Services, we may process personal information depending on how you interact with "Wobblecatz" and the Services, the choices you make, and the products and features you use.